PayGov-Dev/PayGov-Embedded-API/API_DOCUMENTATION.md

 ### For Static HTML Files

-The examples in this repository are static HTML files meant to be opened directly from a desktop or file system.
+The examples in this repository are static HTML files meant to be opened directly.
 Consider these security aspects:

 | Concern | Recommendation |
 |---------|---------------|